 Clause (1) of Article 20 provides for safeguards to persons who are accused of having criminal offenses.
 This article provides for a human rights framework for the criminal justice system.

 Article 20(1) provides that no person can be convicted for the commission or omission for an act that does not amount to an offence by any law in force at the time when such an act was committed.

-For example, in 2009, Section 377 of the Indian Penal Code which treated consensual homosexual conduct between same-sex adults as a criminal offence.
+For example, in 2009, Section 377 of the Indian Penal Code which treated consensual homosexual conduct between same-sex adults as a criminal offense.
 In the year 2009, Section 377 was declared unconstitutional and but in 2013, the decision of the Delhi High Court was reversed by the Supreme Court of India.
-Therefore, consensual act between same-sex adults committed in 2011 would not be within the purview of Section 377.
+Therefore, the consensual act between same-sex adults committed in 2011 would not be within the purview of Section 377.
 It will only apply for such acts after 2013.
 However, now, Section 377 stands no more.
-In 2018, Section 377 was again declared unconstitutional by the Apex Court, reversing its judgement from 2013.
+In 2018, Section 377 was again declared unconstitutional by the Apex Court, reversing its judgment from 2013.

-The Constitution of India under Article 20(1) also provides that any person who is convicted of a crime should not receive penalty greater than what is provided in the law in force at the time of the act of offence.
+The Constitution of India under Article 20(1) also provides that any person who is convicted of a crime should not receive penalty greater than what is provided in the law in force at the time of the act of offense.

 Article 20 (2) – Immunity from Double Punishment –